 Since her shocking detainment, Kaili has been expelled from PASOK, suspended from the S&D group and removed as vice-president.

 Technically speaking, she is now a non-attached MEP, with a post-tax salary of €7,146 per month.
 It's unclear if she remains entitled to the additional €4,778 monthly allowance.

 Although Kaili was mostly focused on the EU's digital agenda, in early November she travelled to Qatar and held one-on-one meetings with the country's top leaders, including the prime minister.

-Up to €150,000 in cash are suspected of having been found in her Brussels home, which she shared with her life partner, Francesco Giorgi, and their 22-month-old daughter.
+Up to €150,000 in cash are believed to have been found in her Brussels home, which she shared with her life partner, Francesco Giorgi, and their 22-month-old daughter.

-Kaili's lawyer, Michalis Dimitrakopoulos, has emphatically defended her client's innocence, arguing she called the Belgian police as soon as she heard of Giorgi's arrest by Belgian newspapers – even though Giorgi was not identified by name in the initial media reports.
+Kaili's lawyers have emphatically defended her client's innocence, arguing she called the Belgian police as soon as she heard of Giorgi's arrest by Belgian newspapers – even though Giorgi was not identified by name in the initial media reports.

 Francesco Giorgi is Eva Kaili's domestic partner and one of the suspected key players in the scandal.

 According to his LinkedIn profile, Giorgi holds a degree in political science from the University of Milan and has been working as an accredited parliamentary assistant since 2009.